 Symptoms of low oestrogen levels are rarely present in hypogonadism pre-puberty.
 The presenting features are absent pubertal development (reduced growth and absence of pubic hair) and primary amenorrhoea (absence of menarche).

 After the completion of puberty, the features of hypogonadism include:

 The long-term risks of oestrogen deficiency include an increased risk of osteoporosis and cardiovascular disease.
 The risk is greater with a younger age of onset.
 In contrast, the risk of breast cancer may be slightly reduced.

 Oestrogen has a key role in maintaining skin health.
 Oestrogen helps maintain skin thickness and collagen levels, skin elasticity, and moisture.
 It is also thought to play a role in wound healing .

 Low oestrogen levels are associated with:

-Treatment of hypogonadism is directed at the underlying pathology where possible, helping the woman become fertile if desired, and preventing the long-term complications of hypoestrogenism (osteoporosis, increased cardiovascular disease, urogenital atrophy).
+Treatment of hypogonadism is directed at the underlying pathology where possible, helping the woman become fertile if desired, and preventing the long-term complications of hypoestrogenism (ie, osteoporosis, increased cardiovascular disease, and urogenital atrophy).